srishtiprasadmanit12/Data-Structure-Algorithm/Sliding Window Technique/README.md

 * Update the left pointer to left + 1.
 * Update the desired result (e.g., maximum sum) if the current window's property is better.

-**Observation_1** : If we have to work on a window of size k , then we generally try to work on 1st window then loop over rest.
+**Observation_1** : If we have to work on a fixed window of size (say) k , then we generally try to work on 1st window then loop over rest.
 Example: permutationString , max sum of k distinct Subarray,k-beauty of a number.

+**Observation_2** : If we have to find longest subarray/substring or either maximum or minimum of something contagiously , this indicates variable sized window.

+here approach is generally keeping poniter on starting and loop over array/string with second pointer if it exceeds the limit we keep on removing elements from starting and increase the start pointer (left one).

+Example: longest substring without repeating character , maximum sum of subarray of size k , minimum window substring,longest substring/subarray length.

+Sliding window problem always revolves around find max/min **length**